-Thanks to a long-fought campaign by Asylum Aid and their Protection Gap advocates (which you can read about here) childcare for the asylum substantive interview is now available at all 8 hubs where substantive asylum interviews take place across the UK (Glasgow, Liverpool, Leeds, Newcastle, Solihull, Cardiff, Hounslow and Croydon).
+Thanks to a long-fought campaign by Asylum Aid and their Protection Gap advocates (which you can read about here) childcare for the asylum substantive interview is now available at all 8 hubs where substantive asylum interviews take place across Great Britain (Glasgow, Liverpool, Leeds, Newcastle, Solihull, Cardiff, Hounslow and Croydon).
 Of these, 6 places have childcare on site; the remaining two use nurseries nearby.

 Read about the asylum substantive interview and why it matters here.

 Denied the right to work and living on barely-above-poverty-level asylum support, people seeking asylum lack the funds to pay for professional childcare and often lack the social networks in order for childcare to happen in their community (especially at the early stages of the asylum process).